OoriData/Toolio/README.md

 # Python client

-You can also query the server from Python code, using `toolio.client_helper.struct_mlx_chat_api`.
+You can also query the server from Python code, using `toolio.client.struct_mlx_chat_api`.
 The command line `pylib/cli/request.py` is just one example of this.

 # Credits